Shawsheen: Capture by the Cheyenne and Arapaho

-During her stay with Whitley, she was able to learn to speak and understand English.
-Mrs. Collier, wife of Sergeant Collier, the man who led the soldiers that found Shawsheen, gave the name "Susan" to Shawsheen, a name many historians refer to her by today.
+Susan remains a name many historians refer to her by today.
+The Carrolls, upon hearing news of her involvement in the Meeker events, continued to "feel a lively interest in her, and feel well repaid for the kindness they were able to show her sixteen years ago."
+Mary Carroll, upon learning she still used the name Susan, was "quite proud of the fact that her ward has thought enough of it to retain it all these years."
 There is some debate regarding Shawsheen's escape from captivity; many historians cite the story of her rescue from near sacrifice as correct, however the oral traditions of her descendants credit her with escaping on her own.
 During her time in captivity, she was treated as a slave instead of an adopted family member as in other North American Indian captivities.
 Her status within the tribe as a slave meant that she was forced into hard labor and menial tasks until her eventual escape.